nielsvm/purge/README.md

 # Purge
 ##### _The modular external cache invalidation framework._

-The Purge module for Drupal 8 enables invalidation of content from external caches, reverse proxies and CDN platforms.
+The Purge module for Drupal 8 and Drupal 9 enables invalidation of content from external caches, reverse proxies and CDN platforms.
 The technology-agnostic plugin architecture allows for different server configurations and use cases.
 Last but not least, it enforces a separation of concerns and should be seen as a **middleware** solution.

 ##### Drush commands
 The ``purge_drush`` module adds the following commands for Drush administration: